 As a game set within the tumultuous life of the Roman Army, Legio SPQR will contain lots of fighting, marching, setting up camp and following orders.
 It will have a higher mortality rate than many of our games, but it also has an incredibly easy reroll system – pick an area of the Republic to come from, and rejoin your squad as reinforcements, constantly rolling in from the other 400 or so members of the cohort offscreen.

 This is a catered game, with food provided as part of the ticket price, however as Legionnaires, don’t expect your dinner to be served up ready for you!
 You may need to add to the stores with plunder and hunted game, and you may be required to keep the cookfires going and contribute to cooking for your fellows.

 As with all EYELarp games, historical or fantastical, we do not restrict roles based on any real-world characteristics.
 All peoples are eligible for military service in the 11th, and it is not remarkable to find people of all genders in the testudo.
 Modern real-world ideology should be left at the door, and anyone acting in a way that is sexist, racist, homophobic or transphobic will not be welcome in the game.

 Legio SPQR Episode 1:“The Merchant” was set in early spring 51BC (AUC 703)

 Legio SPQR Intermission: “A Funny Thing Happened on the way to the Ludus” was set in late spring 51BC (AUC 703)

-Legio SPQR Episode 2: “Bread and Circuses” will be set in summer 51BC (AUC 703)
+Legio SPQR Episode 2: “Bread and Circuses” was set in summer 51BC (AUC 703)